Abhimanyu Dassani: 'I Have Been Choosy In Selecting Scripts; I Don't Want To Put In A Box'

 The actor further said, "Today, the opportunities are bigger.
 I am lucky to be part of this new age cinema, where there is a balance between commercial Bollywood cinema and content cinema.
 The opportunities have increased and it is great for actors."

 Meanwhile, Abhimanyu will be seen doing some hardcore action scenes in Nikamma.
-Talking about it, the actor told the news agency that he prefers performing it on his own stunts.
+Talking about it, the actor told the news agency that he prefers performing his own stunts.

 "I love doing an action.
 We have incorporated a new kind of stunts.
 I did training in Krag Maga (military self-defence and fighting system), it is deadly hand-to-hand combat, military use.
 I did that workshop for 15 days in Istanbul.
 I learnt the basics too.
 I do stunts on my own and don't use a body double.
 I have grown up watching action films of Jackie Chan, Tom Cruise and I got to know that they do action on their own, I respect them.
 I want to do it that way as it looks natural, real instead of looking perfect," said Abhimanyu.